 Although, some countries are still missing, we can proudly say that we currently cover about 80% of the countries of the world and 90% of the world's land mass.
 We know that our lists are not yet complete and often based on potential distribution rather than confirmed observations, but we continuously get emails with corrections and official up-to-date bird lists.
 In fact those emails are very important in motivating us and that is why we continue providing more information about birds, national parks and nature in general.

 Once WICE had the bird lists of most countries of the world, we did not stop there.
-We started collecting national checklists of mammals, thus creation the world's first mammalbase, for which we acquired the domain name http://www.mammalbase.org.
-The lists of protected areas by country already existed from the World Commission on protected Areas, (WCMC) of the United Nations Environment Programme, (UNEP), and we started publishing those lists on http://www.nationalparks-worldwide.info/ in combination with our bird lists and mammal lists.
+The lists of protected areas by country already existed from the World Commission on protected Areas, (WCMC) of the United Nations Environment Program, (UNEP), and we started publishing those lists on https://www.nationalparks-worldwide.com/.
 Other lists were the lists of Man and Biosphere Reserves, and the World Heritage Sites and wetlands of RAMSAR SITES.
 This information has been entered in the WICE databases and is currently updated to be made available in easily accessible format so that people worldwide can get convenient access to that information to properly prepare themselves for their intended nature travel.
 WICE has not yet started to work on Amphibians, Reptiles, fishes and butterflies, or coral reefs, for lack of funding.

-As you have seen, Nature Worldwide at www.birdlist.org is not only about birding.
+As you have seen, BIRDLIST WORLDWIDE is not only about birding.
 It is about conservation.
-We are working at checklist of many other critters that have passionate groups of watchers: mammals, butterflies and corals.
-But all those animals need a home.
 We believe that protected areas and particularly National Parks are the only places where we can offer nature some shelter from ultimate destruction.
 We provide information about them, because we feel that when national parks are visited, they will be more appreciated and thereby become better protected.
 They may also generate income for local people, which may release their need to cut down forests.

 As the experience in national park management in developing countries grew, WICE became increasingly concerned about the lack of field staff in parks and reserves.
 The Western world had asked the developing countries to set aside 10% of their territories and no more than about a decade later, during the World Parks Congress in 2003 in South Africa, we had learned that they actually did it!
 But the western world never participated in the consequences of that request: the need for financing for staff and management.